 As a result, the plaintiff might get a two percent rating when they should have had a much higher rating.
 That can mean a significant difference in how much money they receive, so it is important to have a lawyer who could look into the details of an assigned rating and make sure that the injured individual gets an appropriate score.

-Seek Out a Workers’ Compensation Settlement in Glastonbury with an Attorney
+Seek Out a Workers’ Compensation Settlement With a Glastonbury Attorney

 If you wish to leave your current job instead of returning to it with restrictions, it might be in your best interest to settle your claim for a lump sum instead of receiving weekly benefits.
 Speak to a dedicated lawyer about workers’ compensation settlements in Glastonbury and begin to put this chapter of your life behind you.